Syamsuri Mustafa

-Mohd Syamsuri Mustafa (born 6 February 1981) is a Malaysian footballer currently playing as a goalkeeper for Hanelang F.C. in the Malaysia FAM League.
+Mohammad Syamsuri bin Mustafa (born 6 February 1981) is a former Malaysian footballer who played as a goalkeeper.

 Club career

-Before moved to Pahang FA, he was the primary goalkeeper for Terengganu FA.
+Before moved to Pahang, he was the primary goalkeeper for Terengganu.
 His biggest achievement with Terengganu was being a runner up in the 2004 Malaysia FA Cup.
-Terengganu lost 3-0 after conceding three goals in extra time against Perak FA.
-For 2009 season, Syamsuri returned to Terengganu but this time with PBDKT T-Team FC.
+Terengganu lost 3-0 after conceding three goals in extra time against Perak.
+For 2009 season, Syamsuri returned to Terengganu but this time with T-Team.

 International career

 He was part of the Malaysia national team and Malaysia League XI that faced Brazil and Manchester United in 2002.
 He also represented Malaysia in the 2001 and 2003 SEA Games, the 2002 Tiger Cup, the 2004 Tiger Cup, and the 2007 ASEAN Football Championship.
 At the 2003 SEA Games in Vietnam, Syamsuri became the first Malaysian goalkeeper to score a goal in an international match.
 He scored a long range goal from a drop kick from his own penalty area in Malaysia's 3-4 defeat against hosts Vietnam.

 In 2007, Syamsuri did not take part in Malaysia's disastrous 2007 AFC Asian Cup performance on disciplinary grounds.
 He has not been called up for the national squad since his last appearance against Sri Lanka on 26 March 2007.

 In his return with the national team, he played 68 minutes and conceded three goals against the UAE.